 1 c. whole milk (I’ve also used cream)

-3 c. fresh summer fruit – sliced peaches, berries, plums, cherries – you decide (I peeled my peaches)
+3 c. fresh summer fruit – sliced peaches, berries, plums, cherries, rhubarb – you decide (I peeled my peaches)

 mascarpone whipped cream (see below), or regular whipped cream, or vanilla ice cream for serving